magnumjs/mag.js/README.md

 #### Lists

-Dealing with lists are simple and intuitive, including nested lists.
+Dealing with lists are simple and intuitive, including nested lists with dynamic user based values.

 The first list element is used as the template for all new items on the list For example: